A Computational Approach to Identification of Treatment Effects for Policy Evaluation: Assumptions and Target Parameters

-In these assumptions, Case (a) is where $W$ is a reversely excluded exogenous variable, which we call \textit{reverse IV}.
-This type of exogenous variables was considered by \citet{VY07}, \citet{SV11}, and \citet{balat2018multiple}.
-However, unlike those studies, we exploit $W$ without rank similarity or rank invariance.
+In Assumption SEL, Case (a) is where $W$ is a reversely excluded exogenous variable, which we call \textit{reverse IV}.
+This type of exogenous variables was considered by \citet{VY07}, \citet{balat2020multiple}, and \citet{liu2020two}.
 In Case (b), we show that a reverse IV is not necessary, and $W$ can be present in the selection equation.
-This type of exogenous variables was considered by \citet{mourifie2015sharp}, \citet{han2017identification}, \citet{vuong2017counterfactual}, and \citet{han2019estimation}, but again, unlike these papers, we do not necessarily assume rank similarity or rank invariance.
-Below, we combine the existence of $W$ (for both scenarios) with assumptions that are related to or weaker than rank similarity.
+This type of exogenous variables was considered by \citet{SV11}, \citet{mourifie2015sharp}, \citet{han2017identification}, \citet{vuong2017counterfactual}, and \citet{han2019estimation}.
+In both scenarios, however, we show that we can use $W$ for identification without necessarily invoking rank similarity, rank invariance, or additive separability in contrast to the above studies.
+We show this is possible due to the computational approach we take.
+Below, we combine the existence of $W$ with assumptions that are related to rank similarity.
 Another distinct feature of our approach in comparison to the prior studies is that we consider a broad class of the generalized LATEs as our target parameter, including the ATE considered in those studies.
 For notational simplicity, we focus on Case (a) henceforth; it is straightforward to draw analogous results for Case (b).

 We aim to establish sharp bounds on various treatment parameters.
 Following \citet{heckman2005structural}, we express treatment parameters as integral equations of the MTE.
 The MTE is defined in our setting as